 In English, constituent question words are often called wh-words: what, when, where, which, why, whether.
 All these are spelled with a w and pronounced with a w (the h is pronounced in some dialects and not others).
 This is not coincidence.

-The primary interrogative particle in Proto-Indo-European is *kʷ-, which is so many constituent question words you might be familiar with in Romance languages like French and Spanish begin with qu-: qué, qui, quand, etc (though in Spanish and French examples, the u is no longer pronounced, they just start with a k sound).
+The primary interrogative particle in Proto-Indo-European is *kʷ-, which is why so many constituent question words you might be familiar with in Romance languages like French and Spanish begin with qu-: qué, qui, quand, etc (though in Spanish and French examples, the u is no longer pronounced, they just start with a k sound).
 Also English words in the Latinate register related to questions, like question, query, inquisitive.

 Just apply Grimm's Law which changes PIE voiceless stops into voiceless fricatives in Germanic (among other things), and you get the Germanic forms with *hw-!
 (Later spelled wh- in Middle and Modern English.)